DeanAyalon/fms-docker/readme.md

 # Use
 ## Downloads
 https://accounts.claris.com/software/license/FMS_LICENSE_CODE <br>
-Or use [the download script](.versions/download.sh) - Based on [.env](../.env)
+Or use [the download script](.versions/download.sh) - Based on [.env](.env)

 ## Pre-Installation
-Place the FileMaker Server installation .deb file within the appropriate [version](./prep/versions/) folder
+Place the FileMaker Server installation .deb file within the appropriate [version](./prep/versions/) folder.<br>

-## Installation
+If the version folder does not exist, it can be duplicated from one of the other version folders - But dockerfile may need to be modified to update dependencies.

-prep
+## Installation (prep)
-- compose.sh
+- Compose (`docker compose up -d fms-prep`)
-- (Within the prep container) install.sh
+- (Within the prep container) `/install/install.sh`
   > This may in the future be integrated as an entrypoint in dockerfile
-- image.sh
+  > > That might prevent the final image from working<br>

-final
+  > > Using a different entrypoint in compose would probably work, but it's not ideal for the image not to work as is
-- compose.sh
+- image.sh (docker commit)

 ## Certificates
 > TODO: Check about automatic installation